 BAM-StepThru has everything we want to see in an ideal electric bike for seniors: affordable price, step-through frame design and excellent technical specs.

-This bike has 750-watt motor or one horse power (which is a legal maximum in the US).
+This bike has a 750-watt motor or one horsepower (which is a legal maximum in the US).
 The battery is 672 watt-hours, which is a lot even for longer rides.
-It has generic design, so can be replaced or serviced for cheap in future.
+It has a pretty generic design, so can be replaced or serviced for cheap in the future.

-Ergonomics on this bike are excellent – except from step-through frame the handlebar is curved, which means you won’t lean forward to reach it and body will have an upright position.
+Ergonomics on this bike is excellent – except step-through frame, the handlebar is curved, which means you won’t lean forward to reach it and the body will have an upright position.

-Unlike many other electric bikes that have seats which are impossible to use for longer rides, BAM has a comfortable VeloPlush seat that you will be happy to ride right away.
+Unlike many other electric bikes that have seats that are impossible to use for longer rides, BAM has a comfortable VeloPlush seat that you will be happy to ride right away.

 So, why belt drive?
 Well, electric bikes are known to put much more extra wear on chains compared to regular bikes.
-With belt there’s problem like that.
+With a belt, there’s no problem like that.

 This is especially important for a folding electric bike that’s likely going to be used daily as a commuter.